-¡Hola nuevamente!
+¡Hola!
 Today’s lesson will cover some very useful phrases and questions for having a basic doctor and patient conversation in Spanish.
-To do so, we have included the names of some common illnesses in Spanish, as well as a dialogue (listening activity) resembling a real visit to the doctor in Spanish.
-We will also introduce the basics about the present perfect in Spanish.
+To do so, we have included the names of some common illnesses and symptoms in Spanish, as well as two listening activities and examples resembling real visits to the doctor in Spanish.
 Let’s start…

 Vocabulary Introduction: A list of Common illnesses in Spanish

-First, please take a look at the picture showing how to say some common illnesses in Spanish – enfermedades comunes.
+First, please take a look at the picture showing the names of some common symptoms and illnesses in Spanish.
 As you may notice, some of them are very similar in both languages, while others are totally different.
 You may listen to the pronunciation of these words in the podcast below the image.

 Some useful questions and phrases at the doctor in Spanish